-Emergency Ultrasound is a non-clinical elective that integrates emergency medicine knowledge with technical bedside ultrasound skills.
-Didactics are in an asynchronous online format, with online modules.
-Hands-on scanning will be with rotation preceptor, EM residents, and EM faculty in the Emergency Department.
-Students will have plenty of opportunity for primary hands-on scanning, as well as small group scanning participation.
+This course is designed as an introduction to Point of Care Ultrasound (POCUS).
+This is a non-clinical elective that integrates emergency medicine knowledge with technical bedside ultrasound skills.
+The rotation is a combination of lectures, hands-on ultrasound scanning, ultrasound image review, and beside teaching by ultrasound trained faculty.
+Didactics are in an asynchronous online format, through pre-recorded online lectures through SonoSim.
+Hands-on scanning will be with the rotation preceptor, EM residents, and EM faculty in the emergency department at UNMH.